pastapredator/krishnapriya/_posts/2016-05-20-A short description on the best books on product management.md

 So, how does one drive the team as a PM ?
 The authors posit having sound grasp of three kinds of knowledge - Organization, Product and Industry - it is surprising to note, that business knowledge was not mentioned as a requirement.

-There is a brief the _’Do's and Don’t ‘_ list of communication and team strategies, a few that stick are _‘ Don’t blame an internal team ‘ _
+There is a brief the _’Do's and Don’t_  list of communication and team strategies, a few that stick are - Don’t blame an internal team
-_‘ Be honest and forthright about your product limitations ‘ _ Solid advice.
-The chapter manages to drill into our minds that the product managers ‘ focus on customer problems ‘ rather than implementing solutions.
+- Be honest and forthright about your product limitations Solid advice.
+This chapter manages to drill into our minds that the product managers ‘ focus on customer problems ‘ rather than implementing solutions.

 One of my favorite chapters is that of data enabled decisions.
 The authors list out various sources for a PM to consider before evaluating game changing decisions.
 The key usp also lies in their ability to work across cross functional teams and get stuff done without any formal business authority per se.